kevindeland/midfi-chrome-ext/README.md

 # Midfi prototyping chrome extension
-This is a chrome extension for performing midfi prototyping with a chrome extension
+This is a chrome extension for performing midfi prototyping.

 ## Instructions
 1. Download or clone this folder into a local directory of your choice.